-“Still Flowing Yoga Teacher Training is a Somatic Approach to the Ancient teachings of Yoga & Meditation, skillfully leading students through dynamism to awakened stillness by weaving together and integrating flowing Dynamic Vinyasa Yoga, Yin & Scaravelli Yoga, Buddhist Meditation (Insight (Vipassana)/Mindfulness/Metta), Asana Technique, Teaching Methodology, Yoga & Buddhist Philosophy, and Applied Yoga Anatomy & Physiology :- Preparing our students to teach Yoga from the heart with integrity, skill, and understanding”
+“Still Flowing Yoga Teacher Training is a Somatic Approach to the Ancient teachings of Yoga & Meditation, skillfully leading students through dynamism to awakened stillness by weaving together and integrating somatic flowing Yoga, Yin & Scaravelli Yoga, Buddhist Meditation (Insight (Vipassana)/Mindfulness/Metta), Asana Technique, Teaching Methodology, Yoga & Buddhist Philosophy, and Applied Yoga Anatomy & Physiology :- Preparing our students to teach Yoga from the heart with integrity, skill, and understanding”

 Broadly speaking Still Flowing Yoga Teacher Training is an integrated approach, offering students an accessible, direct, modern interpretation of Patanjali’s Classical Eight Limbs of Ashtanga Yoga interwoven with the Buddha’s Teaching on Mindfulness, firmly orientating students towards a state of embodied awareness within daily modern life, where these practices are ultimately employed as tools for personal liberation.

 Still Flowing works to integrate the Buddhist Insight Meditation practices of concentration, enquiry and loving kindness into the practice and teaching of modern Yoga (particularly asana).

 Still Flowing Yoga Style

 Employs elements of Vinyasa, Scaravelli, Iyengar, Sivananda and Yin.
 It is an integrated, fusion, free form style that honors the vital balance of fluidity and stillness within an internal container of deep core integration and within a more global container of mindful awareness.